SenseNet/sncom-resources/_drafts/2018-01-09-starting-out-with-aurelia.md

 cd my-sensenet-app
 au run
 ```
-After a quick build process you will see the development server's URL on the console (is [http://localhost:8080](http://localhost:8080) by default), open in your browser and check the default *Hello World!* message.
+After a quick build process you will see the development server's URL on the console (it is [http://localhost:8080](http://localhost:8080) by default).
+Open it in your browser and check the default *Hello World!* message.

 ## Getting started with sn-client-js